 In the past I’ve used massive bags of standard Miracle Gro, Black Gold or E.B.
 Stone soilless potting mix and I’ve had great results with all of them.
-If your ethics allow it, the Miracle Gro is pretty excellent for seed starting.
-These days, although I still used bagged potting blends, my preferred potting soil is home made screened vermicompost mixed with peat moss or coconut coir.
+If your ethics allow it, the Miracle Gro is fine for seed starting.
+These days, my preferred potting soil is this DIY homemade mix.

 Super Expensive Grow Lights…Not Worth It, Yet

 LED grow lamps are generally very expensive and are probably overkill for getting a little broccoli up and going.
 Both these types of lamps are mostly designed for professionals who want to take a crop through it’s full life cycle indoors or in a greenhouse with precise levels of supplemental light – a much more demanding lighting task than growing stocky, well-rooted transplants for outdoor growing.
 There is one cash crop whose value probably justifies the expense of these kind of lights (::cough::pot::cough::) and I don’t grow it.
 Homebrew Husband and I are closely watching LED grow light technology.
 We think in a couple years the startup cost of this technology and the diversity of options for hobbyist set-ups will be where it needs to be for us to make the leap from our old, crappy fluorescents.